eMedicine Specialties > Physical Medicine and Rehabilitation > Upper Limb Musculoskeletal Conditions

 Patients with biceps rupture may report a wide variety of symptoms, including the following:

-• Some patients report a sudden pain in the anterior shoulder during activity.
-This acute pain, frequently described as sharp in nature, may be accompanied by an audible pop or a perceived snapping sensation.
+• Some patients report sudden anterior shoulder pain or elbow pain during activity.
+This acute pain, frequently described as sharp in nature, may be accompanied by an audible pop or a perceived snapping sensation, depending on the location of the rupture.

 Physical

-When biceps rupture is suggested on the basis of history or mechanism of injury, physical examination should include specific testing of all types of shoulder and elbow pathology within the large list of possible diagnoses.
-Because biceps rupture is often the final event in a cascade of impingement and inflammation, testing for impingement syndromes and bicipital tendinitis always is warranted.
-A thorough examination should include evaluation for several possible signs.
+When a proximal or distal biceps rupture is suggested on the basis of history or mechanism of injury, physical examination should include specific testing of all types of shoulder and elbow pathology within the large list of possible diagnoses.
+Because biceps ruptures are often the final event in a cascade of impingement and inflammation, testing for impingement syndromes and bicipital tendonitis is always warranted, with a thorough examination made of the upper extremity.
+An examination can be carried out as follows:

-• Perform an examination to identify any palpable tenderness along the course of the biceps tendons and muscle belly, including the bicipital groove with the arm in 5-10 º of internal rotation.
+• Perform an examination to identify any palpable tenderness along the course of the biceps tendons and muscle belly, including the bicipital groove, with the arm in 5-10º of internal rotation; look for the "Popeye sign," a distal anterior humeral regional bulging of the biceps muscle

-• Other maneuvers, such as the Speed test and Yergason sign, are used, along with signs of biceps dislocation or instability, to identify patients who may have partial tears or who may be predisposed to future rupture.
+• Other maneuvers, such as the Speed test and checking for a positive Yergason sign, are used, along with signs of biceps dislocation or instability, to identify patients who may have partial tears or may be predisposed to future rupture

 Causes